mrahhal/mr-scroll/packages/css-theming/README.md

 ## Usage

-You only need to import the scss file that this package provides in our global scss file and call the mixin it provides:
+You only need to import the SCSS file that this package provides in our global SCSS file and call the mixin it provides:
 ```scss
 // For example, in styles.scss